 When will cancer have a vaccine?

 However, things aren’t quite as easy as we might imagine.
-Cancer ‘prevention’ is massively complex; there are over 200 different cancers for a start, so it won’t be that easy.
-And, although cancer is a horrific disease, the world has learnt to live with it – which means there isn’t the ‘fear’ factor that made countries across the globe commit billions of dollars, pounds etc. to developing a vaccine in double-quick time.
+Cancer ‘prevention’ is massively complex; there are over 200 different cancers for a start, so it isn’t that easy.
+And, although cancer is a horrific disease, the world has learnt to live with it – which means there isn’t the ‘fear’ factor that made countries across the globe commit huge amounts of funding, developing an anti-covid vaccine in double-quick time.

 Tureci, with her husband Sahin, founders of the German company BioNTech, were working on a way to harness the body’s immune system to tackle tumours, when they learned last year of an unknown virus present in China.